 Krung Thai Bank

 A government owned bank, Krung Thai is the country’s second largest bank with over 1,200+ domestic branches.
-Opening an account at Krung Thai is easy, as little documentation is typically required.
+Opening a bank account in Thailand at Krung Thai is easy, as little documentation is typically required.

 Siam Commercial Bank

 SCB offers a wide network of branches, excellent insurance policies, and a user-friendly mobile app.
-The bank also has a low barrier of entry to open an account.
+It also has a low barrier of entry to open a bank account in Thailand.
 Expats and non-residents often just need a passport and deposit.
 Along with several other banks on this list, SCB has a branch in Central World.

 Formerly known as Bank Thai, CIMB is the 10th largest commercial bank in the country.
 They offer a comprehensive spectrum of insurance policies, and expats can open an account on a tourist visa.